manishgiri1/SecondRepo/README.md

 # SecondRepo
-This is my Second Repository that is created straight on the server
+This is my Second Repository that is created straight on the GitHub server